Delivering Plan A

 We're committed to helping to build a sustainable future by being a business that enables our customers to have a positive impact on wellbeing, communities and the planet, through all that we do.

 Plan A is a multi-year sustainability transformation plan that has been updated several times (2010, 2014 and 2017) to reflect the evolution of our business and the risks and opportunities that social and environmental issues pose for us.

 Sustainability is core to the M&S brand and the Plan A framework brings together individual business unit strategies into a shared programme to engage our customers and enable us to report on performance at Group level.
-The CEO has ultimate accountability for sustainability in M&S and the managing directors of the business will have responsibility for setting new performance metrics to drive behavioural change and ensure their business operates in a more sustainable way.
-The Executive Committee, as M&S’s senior leadership team with responsibility for the day-to-day operation of the business, will be accountable for the whole programme in addition to compliance with M&S policies and regulations to help drive change and a more sustainable future for M&S.
+The CEO has ultimate accountability for sustainability in M&S and the managing directors of the business have responsibility for setting new performance metrics to drive behavioural change and ensure their business operates in a more sustainable way.
+The Executive Committee, as M&S’s senior leadership team with responsibility for the day-to-day operation of the business, are accountable for the whole programme in addition to compliance with M&S policies and regulations to help drive change and a more sustainable future for M&S.